itirohidaka/facerecognition/README.md

-# CDK Python - Face Recognition
+# Face Recognition Demo

 Under Construction!!!!

+## Architecture Overview

 ![alt text](img/facerecognition.jpg)

 This is a project automated with AWS CDK (Python) and tested in AWS Cloud9 environment.

-# How to create this solution on AWS:
+## How to create this solution on AWS:

 Open the terminal on Cloud9 and clone this repo using git commands.
 ``` bash